Broaden your horizons in the world of business.

-Select 9 elective courses.
-Of the electives, 6 must be advanced level (200/300 coded) courses.
-A minimum of 3 courses must be from the School of Business, and the remaining 6 electives may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Select 9 elective courses (108 units).
+Of the electives, 6 (72 units) must be developing and graduate level (200/300 coded) courses.
+A minimum of 3 (36 units) must be from the School of Business, and the remaining 6 electives (72 units) may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).

 The School of Business recommends students use these electives towards a second major from those listed below:

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.